dmlc/gluon-nlp/scripts/word_embeddings/word_embeddings.rst

 Word Embedding Training
 ~~~~~~~~~~~~~~~~~~~~~~~

-Besides loading pretrained embeddings, the Gluon NLP toolkit also makes it easy
+Besides loading pre-trained embeddings, the Gluon NLP toolkit also makes it easy
 to train embeddings.

 `train_fasttext.py` shows how to use Gluon NLP to train fastText or Word2Vec